vamsiu2006/KINDRED/replit.md

 - The app uses Gemini 2.5 Flash for chat and image analysis
 - Includes TTS (text-to-speech) support with tone-based voice generation
 - Requires microphone and camera permissions for full functionality

+## Technical Limitations
+- **API Key Exposure**: As a frontend-only React application, the Gemini API key is embedded in the browser bundle via Vite's build process.
+This is standard for client-side apps but means the key is technically accessible to users who inspect the bundled code.
+For production use, consider:
+  - Adding domain restrictions to the API key in Google Cloud Console
+  - Implementing a backend proxy server to handle Gemini API calls server-side
+  - Using API quotas and monitoring to prevent abuse